2310-social-media-aggregator/backend/pull_request_template.md

 ## Changes
 List the changes introduced by this pull request.
+- CreatorFacade.index spec

-- Change 1
+- CreatorFacade.aggregate spec
-Creator Index

 ## How Has This Been Tested?
 Describe testing implemented and what all it covers.
+- [x] CreatorFacade.index spec
-- [x] Creator Index Request
+- [x] CreatorFacade.aggregate spec

-- User Model
-- User Show
-- User Facade

 ## Related Issues
 Indicate any related issues that this pull request addresses or resolves.